cgarbin/cgarbin.github.io/_posts/2022-09-19-writing-good-jupyter-notebooks.md

 We are now at the last step, where we present the conclusion to the original question, _"is there gender discrimination in the salaries of an organization?"_.

-In real-life, complex questions don't always have simple answers.
+In real life, the data we have is not perfect and complex questions don't always have simple answers.
 And that's the case here.
 We have a few limitations that prevent us from giving a definitive answer to the question.
 But we have enough to spur some action.
 Our job at this point is to document what we found and the limitations of our analysis.

 In the conclusion section, we clearly document:

-- That we used some proxy variables.
+- That we used proxy variables.
 - Despite the dataset's limitations, we have tentative conclusions.
 - That we need more precise data, but at the same time, we have enough to take action (and avoid (analysis paralysis)[https://en.wikipedia.org/wiki/Analysis_paralysis]).